 2. Decide how much training you’ll need

 Building your own health and wellness coach business can be an opportunity with great rewards.
-Many coach training programs focus solely on health topics or coaching methods, but they leave you hanging when it comes to business skills.
+Many certified health coach training programs, like Integrative Nutrition, focus solely on health topics or coaching methods, but they leave you hanging when it comes to business skills.

-Do your research to ensure you will receive the right type of systems and support to gain the right blend of knowledge and experience (health and wellness), coach effectively (learn how to get to the root of your client’s challenges so they can create lasting changes), and develop your business skills (discover proven systems you can follow for success).
+Do your research while learning how to become a health coach to ensure you will receive the right type of systems and support to gain the right blend of knowledge and experience (health and wellness), coach effectively (learn how to get to the root of your client’s challenges so they can create lasting changes), and develop your business skills (discover proven systems you can follow for success).

 3. Research schools and training opportunities

-Whichever path is the right one for you, make sure to choose a program that is backed by accreditation.
-It’s important to make sure that the program you choose is fully accredited by an independent organization like the International Coaching Federation because that means the curriculum has met a high standard in terms of the education and support you will receive.
+Whichever path is the right one for you, make sure to choose a wellness or health coach training program that is backed by accreditation.
+It’s important to make sure that the program you choose is fully accredited, by an independent organization like the International Coaching Federation, because that means the curriculum has met a high standard in terms of the education and support you will receive.

 4. Enroll in your preferred school of choice & participate fully